March 11Th, 2022

 Customized helmet VS the regular helmet

-An airbrushed freestyle design by Blaze Art Works are generally more popular among typical street, urban, hobby and enthusiasts riders.
+An airbrushed freestyle design by Blaze Art Works is generally more popular among typical street, urban, hobby and enthusiasts riders.
 The ones that like to stand out from the crowd and get attention.
-Sometimes positive, like those who request the grinster or smiley faced helmets.
+Sometimes positive, like those who request the grinster or smiley-faced helmets.
 Then there are those who request designs that try to try intimidate other riders or bring the occasional child to tears when they first encounter a helmet with a lifelike skull or other creepy design.

 Choosing the right helmet for the job For helmet customization, it is important to look at the helmet from both your perspective, protecting your head and the most vital organ in your body, the brain.

 As well it is important to look at the helmet from the artist perspective, a design style that will aid in bringing your look more real to life.
 If for example, you are looking to make a character helmet, you will need that helmet to more resemble a human skull.
 This style of helmet is only built by a select few brands, Simpson, Bandit and Matrix Helmet.
 For something like a sports replica helmet,